 On average, it takes about 2 weeks for Aptly to form an AI "habit".
-Teach Aptly good habits and, additionally, show it where it went wrong so Aptly does not form any bad habits.
+Teach Aptly what good habits are as well as show it where it went wrong so it doesn't form any bad habits.

 In this article you'll learn:

 - How to configure Keywords

 Why Topics are Important

 Topics are the catalyst for suggested Communication Template responses.
 If the Topic is mis-categorized, Aptly provides inappropriate response suggestions.
 A resident report of a bug infestation should not be met with a notice to vacate form -- they just might take you up on it!

 Topics play a heavy role with Insights.
 Aptly's data aggregation capabilities have the power to help you mitigate risk by spotting trends allowing you to be proactive.

 But data is only as good as the accuracy of the information you obtain.

 If Aptly assigns the wrong Topic to a conversation, it's important to remove and correct it.
 Otherwise, Aptly will suggest inappropriate communication template responses and show inaccurate conversation data.

 - Under Topics, in the right column, click X to delete the incorrect Topic.